-part, we readily acknowledge the services which Plymouthism has rendered to the gospel&#8230; Everything in Plymouthism may be reduced to two points, the idea of the action of the Holy Spirit, and the idea of the authority of the scriptures&#8230; Plymouthism wishes to substitute for human organization the action of the Holy Spirit&#8230; We also have long thought that, on the ground of conformity to primitive usages, there can be no successful defence of present usages.
-We must take our stand boldly on that of evangelical liberty and of human order.&#8221; That is, boldly saying that we must arrange the things of God according as we think proper.
+part, we readily acknowledge the services which Plymouthism has rendered to the gospel ... .
+Everything in Plymouthism may be reduced to two points, the idea of the action of the Holy Spirit, and the idea of the authority of the scriptures ... .
+Plymouthism wishes to substitute for human organization the action of the Holy Spirit ... .
+We also have long thought that, on the ground of conformity to primitive usages, there can be no successful defence of present usages.
+We must take our stand boldly on that of evangelical liberty and of human order."
+That is, boldly saying that we must arrange the things of God according as we think proper.

-The same journal adds, &#8220;Perhaps Plymouthism owes its existence not so much to such views on scripture and the Spirit, as to an anti-clerical tendency to which these views have served as a scaffolding, as materials, and as weapons.
+The same journal adds, "Perhaps Plymouthism owes its existence not so much to such views on scripture and the Spirit, as to an anticlerical tendency to which these views have served as a scaffolding, as materials, and as weapons.
 If this be so, we might find ourselves not so far severed as might appear.
-It is thus that we find ourselves entirely agreed as to the principal point of the controversy on the subject of ministry: that is to say, as to sacerdotal notions of every sort&#8212;apostolical succession, the efficacy of ordination, the conferring of an indelible character, the distinction between laity and ecclesiastics, the inherent capacity of the one or the inherent incapacity of the other to exhort, to teach, and to administer baptism or the Lord&#8217;s supper.
+It is thus that we find ourselves entirely agreed as to the principal point of the controversy on the subject of ministry: that is to say, as to sacerdotal notions of every sort -- apostolical succession, the efficacy of ordination, the conferring of an indelible character, the distinction between laity and ecclesiastics, the inherent capacity of the one or the inherent incapacity of the other to exhort, to teach, and to administer baptism or the Lord's supper.
 Upon all these points we pass condemnation, because nothing of all that is found in the New Testament, but especially because it is contrary to its spirit and tends to alter it gravely.
-It is yet needful to extirpate from our thoughts the preconceived notion of a distinction between ecclesiastics and laymen.&#8221;
+It is yet needful to extirpate from our thoughts the preconceived notion of a distinction between ecclesiastics and laymen."

-Let us listen to M. Henri Martin, in his pamphlet on &#8220;The resignation of the Vaudois clergy.&#8221;
+Let us listen to M. Henri Martin, in his pamphlet on "The resignation of the Vaudois clergy."

-&#8220;The whole Church,&#8221; says he, &#8220;is the clergy.
+"The whole Church," says he, "is the clergy.
 There is, in the New Testament, no other high priest than Jesus Christ.
-Every Christian is nevertheless a priest, as sharing the priesthood of the Lord. &#8230; If all are priests and offerers of sacrifice, there are in the Church no laity in the vulgar sense of the word, and all are the laity in the sense of being the people that God has acquired for Himself.&#8221;
+Every Christian is nevertheless a priest, as sharing the priesthood of the Lord ... .
+If all are priests and offerers of sacrifice, there are in the Church no laity in the vulgar sense of the word, and all are the laity in the sense of being the people that God has acquired for Himself."

-The &#8220;Examination of the Darbyite views,| by a minister
+The "Examination of the Darbyite views,"¦ by a minister

-| &#8220;Examination of the Darbyite views on Holy Ministry by passages of Scripture,&#8221; by a minister of the Word of God.
+¦ "Examination of the Darbyite views on Holy Ministry by passages of Scripture," by a minister of the Word of God.
 Neufchatel (Switzerland), 1846.